Yandex Cloud

 --noprompt

-6. Create a folder with worker settings and copy the store there:
+6. Create a folder with worker settings and copy the store into it:

 sudo mkdir --parents /etc/kafka-connect-worker && \